shellwego/shellwego-backend-monorepo/docs/flow.todo.md

+lets make crates/shellwego-agent production ready by

+1. finishing boilerplate of the src/
+2. making the crate cargo build having no problems

+===

 Give me the most comprehensive rust (e2e, integration, unit) test cases plan for crates/shellwego-agent .
 Everything should be real no mock.
 Make sure easily to run test in single Ubuntu vps...
 Your plan should be considered as production ready to proof that readme.md purpose achieved